HomeCommunities › Lake Angelus

 How basement risk varies inside Lake Angelus

 We score 1 individual neighborhoods inside Lake Angelus.
 Of those, 0 fall in the high or severe band, 0 are elevated, and 1 are moderate or lower.
-Risk is rarely uniform across a city, so the most useful number is the one for your own block, which a free assessment pins down.
+Risk is rarely uniform across a city, so the most useful number is the one for your own block.

 0Severe